zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 Downloading numpy-1.16.6-cp27-cp27mu-manylinux1_x86_64.whl (17.0 MB)
 ```

 Phew.

-Except it's still wrong, because Numpy's `f2py` etc. scripts are now in the wrong place (a `bin` subdirectory` of the `site-packages`, rather than the virtual environment's main `bin` directory).
+Except *it's still wrong*, because Numpy's `f2py` etc. scripts are now in the wrong place (a `bin` subdirectory of the `site-packages`, rather than the virtual environment's main `bin` directory).

 At least now we know why `--python` was added.